A description of a toy store

 Floating near the cupola roof (painted to look like the night sky, with constellations and tropic lines marked out in gold leaf), were flying machines of all types and sizes.
 Sailing ships suspended from balloons bumped against robotic armored coelacanths that swam through the air like some Devonian sea.

 Through the stained-glass doors at the back of the room was a library.
 The bookshelves were tall enough that a walkway had been built halfway up to give access to the higher shelves.
 In the center of the room stood a large dead tree that had been lacquered and carved so as to create dozens of places that were comfortable for reading.
-The tree was covered in tiny electric lights in the shape of cherry blossoms on adjustable stems.
+Smaller branches of the tree ended in tiny electric lights in the shape of cherry blossoms on adjustable stems that gave off warmth as well as light.
 One of the books I pulled down was a pop-up selection of tales from the Arabian Nights.
 The pages themselves were made of brass, and the act of turning a page wound a spring inside that animated the cutout tin actors.
 Each page opened into what resembled an opera stage, with layers of flat scenery from front to back.
+The book had a strong metallic smell that recalled the taste of blood on my tongue.

 A castle, built of real stones and grey bricks the size of Pez candy, sat under the display window.
 It was furnished with dollhouse furniture (some of it from quite the wrong period) with drawers that opened to reveal tiny cooking utensils, or the Queen's jewels.
 The blacksmith's shop was especially impressive.
 Surrounding the castle were thousands of toy soldiers from the Napoleonic era, all hand-painted, complete with working tiny metal cannons that used small firecrackers to fire rubber cannonballs.